penzance/student_locations/README.md

 student locations
 =================

-an LTI tool that allows students to add thier location and contact info to a google map
+An LTI tool that allows students to add thier location and contact info to a google map

 ###How to setup this app###

-Create or use and exisitng Django project

 To make it as easy as possible to get up and running, I've included a sample settings.py file called settings.py.sample and a sample secure.py file called secure.py.sample.
 Secure.py will contain your secure settings that should be not checked into